Paano Na Kaya? (album): Singles

-Paano Na Kaya?

-Paano Na Kaya? is the first single from Bugoy Drilon's first album having the same title.
-The song was composed by the Headmaster of the Pinoy Dream Academy (Season 2), Ryan Cayabyab for the album, Scholars Sing Cayabyab.
-The song peaked at number 1 in some radio charts in the Philippines like WRR 101.9 and Radyo Natin.
-The song won the Senti Award in the 1st Waki OPM Awards by the WRR 101.9.
-This song is also later used as a soundtrack of the 2010 film of the same title, starring Kim Chiu and Gerald Anderson.
+"Paano Na Kaya?" is the title track and first single from the album.
+The song was composed by the headmaster of Pinoy Dream Academy (season 2) Ryan Cayabyab for the album Scholars Sing Cayabyab.
+The song was later used on the soundtrack of the 2010 film of the same title, starring Kim Chiu and Gerald Anderson.

-Muli

-Muli is an original song by Rodel Naval.
-It is the 2nd single from the album and the second number 1 hit of Bugoy after Paano Na Kaya.
-The song is also included in the soundtrack of ABS-CBN's Philippine remake of koreanovela, "Only You".
+"Muli" is a cover version originally performed by Rodel Naval.
+The song was included on the soundtrack of ABS-CBN's Philippine remake of the koreanovela Only You.

-Kung P'wede Lang Sana

-This is the third single of Bugoy and the 3rd consecutive number 1 song of Bugoy in the WRR chart.
+"Kung P'wede Lang Sana" was the third single from the album.